 Dr. Arlette Zinck

-Arlette Zinck is an Associate Professor of English and the Dean of the Faculty of Arts.
-She joined The King’s University community in 1998 and served as the first Dean of the Faculty of Arts from 2008 to 2011.
+Arlette Zinck joined The King’s University community in 1998 and served as the first Dean of the Faculty of Arts from 2008 to 2011.
 She resumed the post in 2015 and retired from the role in July 2019.
 She was promoted to Full Professor in 2018.
 Her research interests centre around the literature of dissent in England and, particularly, the writer John Bunyan whose major works were written while incarcerated.

 Zinck is first and foremost a teacher.
-Her passion for the classroom carries over to her volunteer work where she and her colleagues developed a post-secondary teaching program called The Ephesus Project for a small group of Correctional Services of Canada inmates.
+Her passion for the classroom carries over to her volunteer work where she and her colleagues developed a post-secondary teaching program called The Ephesus Project for a small group of Correctional Services of Canada incarcerated learners.
 Her work with prisoners was recognized in 2012 with a Queen Elizabeth Diamond Jubilee Medal.
-In 2018, Zinck's excellence in teaching was recognized when she was selected to receive a 3M National Teaching Fellowship.
+In 2018, Zinck's excellence in teaching was recognized when she was awarded a 3M National Teaching Fellowship.

 "Dating The Spiritual Warfare Broadsheet."
 Texting Bunyan: Attribution, Appropriation, and Influence.
 Ed.
 Ken Simpson.
 Cuyahoga Falls, OH: Open Latch Publications.
 May, 2010.
 1-7.

 "Reverend James Evans & the HBC: How a Cree Translation of Bunyan’s The Pilgrim’s Progress May Shed New Light on an Old Scandal."
 Annual Papers 2008.
 Society of Church Historians.
 May 2008